apazylbe/bigwheels/docs/cpp_style_guide.md

 ### Constants

-Constant names shoudl use one of the following two conventions:
+Constant names should use one of the following two conventions:
  1. Constant names are upper cased and use underscore to separate words.
  1. Constant names are camel cased with a `k` prefix.